Providenciales The Best Boat Charter Destinations

 Fort George Cay is an island and protected historical site that offers beautiful beaches and interesting snorkeling.
 The cay was once home to a Loyalist-era fort, which unfortunately has subsequently been washed away by the ocean.
 However, cannons from the fort can still be seen in the very shallow water off the northern side of the island, and are fascinating to snorkel at.

 Dellis Cay is the next island in the string of cays.
 Uninhabited now, the cay is marred by deserted and decaying buildings from a failed development project.
-A sheltered cove and beach is found on the Fort George Cay side of the island, and the beach at the spot often has great seashell beach combing opportunities.
+A sheltered cove and beach are found on the Fort George Cay side of the island, and the beach at the spot often has great seashell beachcombing opportunities.

 Leeward Reef, which is part of the greater Caicos Barrier Reef and located back near Providenciales, is the single most visited reef on snorkeling trips, and for good reason as it’s easy to access and is quite colorful.
 As a barrier reef site, vibrant yellow or purple sea fans cover the higher portions of the reef, and gullies and holes hide fish, lobsters, and small creatures.
 Typically, schools of yellowtail snapper, jacks, black durgon, or blue tangs hang out around the boats, and interesting trumpetfish, filefish, angelfish, and porcupinefish glide around the coral formations.
 Larger animal sightings include stingrays, eagle rays, and the occasional nurse shark.
 Leeward Cut Reef is inside the Princess Alexandra National Park.

-The most popular boat trip destination off southern Providenciales is (surprisingly!) the decrepit and dangerous La Famille Express freighter wreck in the Caicos Banks, which is favored as a site to jump off of.
-The wreck is rapidly decaying, yet still attracts numbers of people.
-It is however interesting to see as it contrasts of the vibrant turquoise of the Caicos Banks.
+The most popular boat trip destination off southern Providenciales is (surprisingly!) the decrepit and dangerous La Famille Express freighter wreck in the Caicos Banks, which is favored as a site to jump off of (however, this is not recommended due to safety concerns).
+The wreck is rapidly decaying, yet still attracts a number of people.
+It is however interesting to see as it contrasts with the vibrant turquoise of the Caicos Banks.
 A superior jumping site is the West Caicos Marine National Park, where low cliffs line the breathtaking blues of the ocean.

 Turtle Rock is located in the Caicos Banks between Taylor Bay Beach and West Harbour Bluff.
 This limestone rock split in half in times past, and offers interesting snorkeling.
 During typical east-southeast trade winds, the waters around Turtle Rock can be a bit choppy, yet when the weather is calm the spot is a fun snorkeling site.

-The extreme south-western point of Providenciales, West Harbour Bluff features a small cave, sheltered cove, limestone cliffs that offer great views, and interesting wildlife.
-Split Rock, which as its name suggests, is a fractured part of the cliff, atop of which is an osprey nest.
+The extreme southwestern point of Providenciales, West Harbour Bluff features a small cave, sheltered cove, limestone cliffs that offer great views, and interesting wildlife.
+Split Rock, as its name suggests, is a fractured part of the cliff, atop of which is an osprey nest.

 Wiley Cut is a remote and exquisite snorkeling reef on the southern reaches of the Northwest Point Marine National Park.
-This cut is the only viable passage for most vessels through the barrier reef between Providenciales and remote West Reef, so a greater number of boat than may initially be expected pass through the cut.
-Wiley Cut as a snorkeling site is usually only visited on private charters and on full day dedicated snorkeling adventures.
+This cut is the only viable passage for most vessels through the barrier reef between Providenciales and remote West Reef, so a greater number of boats than may initially be expected pass through the cut.
+Wiley Cut as a snorkeling site is usually only visited on private charters and on full-day dedicated snorkeling adventures.

 On the west side of Providenciales is the remote Malcolm’s Road Beach, a complex coast that’s in the Northwest Point Marine National Park.
 The national park has some beautiful and clear ocean water, snorkeling reefs, beaches, and the collapsed remains of the Thunderdome, a huge underwater cage that was created in the early 90s for a French challenge game show.
 The site is popular with local freedivers today.